ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 > ## Exercise: Create some more commits
 >
-> Add "1/2 onion" to `ingredients.txt` and also the instruction "enjoy!" to
+> Add "1/2 onion" to `ingredients.md` and also the instruction "enjoy!" to
-> `instructions.txt`.
+> `instructions.md`.
 Do not stage the changes yet.
 >
 > When you are done editing the files, try:
 >